yrzaa/text-fl-desk/README.md

 # What does this do?
 Runs a desktop application for text classification with flask backend.
-Uses a tf2 model with tf hub, trained on imdb database to classify reviews as positive or negative.
+Uses a tf2 model with tf hub, with pretrained text embedding, trained on imdb database to classify reviews as positive or negative.

 # Screenshots
 ![Screenshot 1](screen1.png)